-(c) Reauthorizations.
-Fee obligations will be reviewed every 12 months, or sooner in accordance with the parent's mandatory reporting requirements pursuant to 606 CMR 10.03 (1)(h), or voluntary reporting in accordance with EEC policy.
+(c) ReassessmentsReauthorizations.
+Fee obligations will be reviewed at least every 12 months, or sooner if the parent reports or the educator/provider learns of a change in the family's size, income, or service need, or the child's program type, in accordance with the self-in accordance with the parent's mandatory reporting requirements set forth inpursuant to 606 CMR 10.03 (1)(h)-), or voluntary reporting in accordance with EEC policy.